ericjazmawira/E-COMMERCE_DB/README.md

 ## Created

 **April 2025**
-Designed with ❤️ for the Kenyan digital marketplace.
+Designed with for the Kenyan African digital marketplace.
---- @ericjaz